 Far too often we see stories like this of pets getting stolen out of owner’s backyards.
-It’s a horrible story to hear about but the fact of the matter is that many of these Chinese dog meat traders can’t find the supply they need from dog meat farms, so they start stealing from people’s homes.
+It’s a horrible story to hear about but the fact of the matter is that many of these East Asian dog meat traders can’t find the supply they need from dog meat farms, so they start stealing from people’s homes.

-Not in China.
+Not in East Asia.
 Even though there are many Chinese that keep pets and love them very much, they are mostly chained outside and not allowed to come into the house for any reason.
 For this reason, pets kept in this matter make them easy targets for dog meat traders and is a huge and growing problem in the industry.

 An urgent message went out this morning of a beautiful German Shepherd being stolen: